Please update your browser

 Antonioni and Modern Cinema

 The shot begins and ends with reinforcing framing devices: a doorway demarcates the boundary to a middleground with a banister providing a vantage point on a receding landscape.
 The Monica Vitti character emerges into view partway through the shot (she is first visible in the glass panes to the side of the door).
-As she crosses the room, the camera follows and seems almost to become the conventional, over-the-shoulder point-of-view shot of classical cinema.
+As she crosses the room, the camera follows and seems almost to adopt the conventional, over-the-shoulder point-of-view of classical cinema.

 However, she departs before the shot concludes, as it began, with a framing that suggests the act of looking but is only ambiguously aligned with a character's perspective.